 On Sunday morning judges tour each of the exhibits and talk to the owners or their representatives about the aircraft, selecting three for 'best in show' accolades.

-Local hero Major Tim Peake GCMG, who was born in nearby Chichester, judged the aircraft in the Freddie March Spirit of Aviation and, from a very strong field, selected Richard Martin's 1939 Douglas C41A for the winner's garland.
+Local hero Major Tim Peake GCMG, who was born in nearby Chichester, was one of the team who judged the aircraft in the Freddie March Spirit of Aviation and, from a very strong field, selected Richard Martin's 1939 Douglas C41A for the winner's garland.
 Second place went to Michael Fowler's 1946 Luscombe Silvaire 8E and third was David Bremner's reproduction of his grandfather's 1914-type Bristol Scout.

 |Supermarine Spitfire Mk IXb G-ASJV MH434|